Jackbaude/tmc-frontend/README.md

     but as it
     goes on it could get more complicated, and we are looking for people to help use build.
 Please consider making issues with features that  you would like to see, or sending in pull requests and doing it yourself.
-Currently only myself and @LinoBigatti are working on this project, and we appreciate all the help we can get.
+Currently only myself and @LinoB````igatti are working on this project, and we appreciate all the help we can get.

 ### [License](https://technicalmc.xyz/license)